 Plan your meals in advance, as well.
 Many attractions allow you to bring in your own food and personal items (check the park’s rules before you go).
 Fill up a backpack with water, snacks, sandwiches and essentials like sunscreen.
 You’ll thank me later.

 Make a trip to Walmart or Target when you arrive to buy a few souvenirs like a Mickey Mouse doll, T-shirt and picture frame.
 This way you won’t feel tempted to shell out tons of cash in the pricier park gift shops.

 Visit Orlando online

 Many helpful resources are available to browse before you go.
+With the Go City Card you can save up to 55% off certain Orlando attractions.
 The Orlando visitor’s bureau, Visit Orlando, offers the free Orlando Magicard, a discount card that can help you save on attractions, accommodations, restaurants and more.
 Visit Orlando will also send you a free Orlando vacation planning kit.
 Disney World will send you a free Disney Parks vacation planning DVD.